iizukanao/picam/README.md

     $ echo 'text=Houston, we have a problem' > hooks/subtitle

 [![Subtitle example image](images/subtitle_intro_small.png)](images/subtitle_intro.png)

+NOTE: On the first generation models of Raspberry Pi (before Pi 2), subtitles cause CPU usage high and the video frame rate may drop below 30 fps.

 Each line of hooks/subtitle must be in the format of `key=value`.
 Lines starting with `#` will be ignored.
 Supported keys are: